chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 | `yPadding` | Padding of label to add top/bottom.
 | `yScaleID` | ID of the Y scale to bind onto, default is 'y'.
 | `yValue` | Y coordinate of the point in units along the y axis.
+| `width` | Overrides the width of the image.
+Could be set in pixel by a number, or in percentage of current width of image by a string.
+If undefined, uses the width of the image.
+It is used only when the content is an image.

 ### Styling